 Skip the line to see the gladiator’s arena in the Colosseum!

+You can buy skip-the-line tickets to the Colosseum here and see how the gladiator’s battled!
 The Colosseum is just one of Rome’s many ancient architectural treasures, check out our post on Classic Rome for more inspiration.